Eweer/Box2D-Pinball/README.md

 Config file can be found in Output/config.xml.
 Collider information can be found in Output/Assets/Textures/level_1/colliders.xml

-Hitting any of the four "dividers" fills a bit of the cirlcle.
-When it's full, it gives you bonus points and a x2 point multiplier while "POWER!!!" text is blinking.
+Hitting any of the four "dividers" fills a bit of the circle.
+When it's full, it gives you bonus points, and a x2 point multiplier while "POWER!!!" text is blinking.

 Dividers: